mralko99/Meatballs/README.md

 $ npm install twitter
 ```

-The module dotenv, installed before through npm install dotenv, allows you to loads environment variables in a file called .env.
-The file .env contains all the sensitive data or credential you don't want to share with everyone.
+The module dotenv, installed before through $ npm install dotenv, allows you to load environment variables in a file called .env.
+Such file will contain all the sensitive data or credential you don't want to share with the public.
 Our .env file contains the following data:
 ```
 CONSUMER_KEY